What Is Indexed Universal Life Insurance?

 Total Cost Impact

-By year 20, that same policy might see cost of insurance charges rise to $6,240 annually while other fees decrease, potentially consuming 53% of the premium.
+By year 20, cost of insurance charges can rise sharply while other fees decrease, potentially consuming more than half of the premium.
 These costs are deducted regardless of index performance, meaning even in a 0% credited year, your cash value decreases by the full amount of fees.

 The cost of insurance charges deserve special attention because they increase as you age, based on actuarial tables.
 What starts as a manageable expense in your 40s can balloon to consume a substantial portion of your premium in your 60s and 70s.
 This rising cost structure creates long-term sustainability challenges for underfunded policies.